Sp3rick/GroupHelp/CONFIG_DOCUMENTATION.md

 <b>Privacy settings</b>

 deleteChatDataAfterBotRemove:
-    If enabled all chat data (configurations included) will be deleted from bot database when you remove the bot from a group
+    If enabled all chat data (configurations included) will be deleted from bot database when you kick the bot from a group

 overwriteChatDataIfReAddedToGroup:
     If enabled chat data and configurations will be regenerated if bot has been re-added to the group (similiar to deleteChatDataAfterBotRemove,)